nibeon/my-cv/junior_frontend_developer_cv_en.md

 ### English
-A2, Elementary or pre-intermediate.
-I read technical documentation, using Google Translate from time to time.
+Elementary or pre-intermediate.
+I read technical documentation and books, using Google Translate from time to time.

 ## Portfolio links
 - https://nibeon.github.io/portfolio-verstka/